dfsp-spirit/freesurfer_parallel_scripts/README.md

 ### Tools

 The [tools directory](./tools/) contains many scripts to perform various tasks that frequently come up in computational neuroimaging.
 Have a look and see what's available.

+## Detailed usage instructions

+These can be found in the scripts, just open them with a proper text editor like [Atom](https://atom.io/).

+This does not mean that there are no good instructions.
+It's just that duplicating the docs on this website does not make any sense: it is very likely that I would forget updating the website when I change the scripts.
+I'm much more likely to adapt the instructions in the scripts when editing them.